infinum/frontend-handbook/Angular/Server-side rendering (SSR)/Transfer state.md

 Any requests other than GET will prevent any further requests so be aware of this if you have some initial request on the page which is not GET request you will need to handle that case manually.
-You may alternatively use `BrowserTransferStateModule` to write your own behaviour for caching information.
+You may alternatively use `BrowserTransferStateModule` to write your own behavior for caching information.

 ### Usage